Alibaba may be Suning’s white knight in hiding

 Yet his white knight is hiding in plain sight.
 In 2015, Alibaba paid $4.6 billion for a one-fifth stake in Suning.
 At the time, the online shopping goliath touted “synergies in e-commerce, logistics and incremental business though joint omni-channel initiatives”.
 Key to that is Suning’s vast network of over 2,600 stores, distribution centres and last-mile delivery stations.

 Since shedding its asset-light strategy, the $572 billion Alibaba is no stranger to physical shops and logistics.
-In addition to Suning, the web giant also owns stakes in supermarket operator Sun Art Retail (6808.HK), home improvement and furniture chains Easyhome New Retail (000785.SZ) and Red Star Macalline (601828.SS), and more.
+In addition to Suning, the web giant also owns stakes in supermarket operator Sun Art Retail, home improvement and furniture chains Easyhome New Retail and Red Star Macalline, and more.
 In 2017, it even took department store InTime private – a possible template for Suning.
 Zhang need only to let go.

 CONTEXT NEWS